 In addition to adaptability, being able to foresee change is one of the keys to staying competitive in business.
-The innovative firms that are providing 3D Printing are part of the 10% of companies serving as digital champions in manufacturing.
+The innovative firms that are providing 3D printing are part of the 10% of companies serving as digital champions in manufacturing.

-As a technology, 3D printing has a number of implications for production processes, for instance enabling instant customization or making small batch production profitable for both prototyping applications and increasingly for end user products.
+As a technology, 3D printing has a number of implications for production processes, for instance enabling instant customization or making small batch production profitable for both prototyping applications and increasingly for end-user products.

-Problem 1: Time Consuming Manual Quotation
+Problem 1: Time-Consuming Manual Quotation

-Like we mentioned in our previous blog-post, How 3D Printing Services Overcome the Problems of Manual Quotes, when the amount of order requests increases, any aspects that rely on manual processing can quickly grow out of control.
 Time is limited, and processing orders can certainly be exhausting and take the focus away from production.
 The tendency is to try to simply process quotations more quickly, but that can unchain a series of critical mistakes related to quoting and pricing.

 Orders with high complexity also bring other problems in addition to the quoting process itself.
-In order to ensure the high quality of the final print there need to be additional steps like printability analysis, mesh healing and material recommendation in addition to calculating the actual price.
-This is an issue that is easily simplified by introducing an online interface for customers to upload their own models to get an immediate feedback on what is viable and whether the price and materials stays within their expectations.
+In order to ensure the high quality of the final print there need to be additional steps like printability analysis, mesh healing, and material recommendation in addition to calculating the actual price.
+This is an issue that is easily simplified by introducing an online interface for customers to upload their own models to get immediate feedback on what is viable and whether the price and materials stay within their expectations.

 Problem 2: Setting Accurate Priorities

-After automating the time consuming order processing and automating your order management - the next step is to start thinking of setting priorities.
+After automating the time-consuming order processing and automating your order management - the next step is to start thinking of setting priorities.
 What is more important to address in order to save time and increase profitability?

-At first glance, customer loyalty and regular orders seems to be a good way to determine which project to start processing first.
+At first glance, customer loyalty and regular orders seem to be a good way to determine which project to start processing first.
 But visibility doesn’t necessarily mean that the project is profitable, especially if the production capacities are limited.
 Although there are a few criteria that can help identify where to focus first, none of those items can be determined without previously processing the requests by hand.
 It is often not possible to know beforehand, which of those orders are actually a priority due to the high amount of incoming orders by email and phone calls.

 Problem 3: Educating Customers on the Potential and Limitations of 3D Printing

-Understanding what is simple to produce and what can’t physically be additive manufactured due to technical design restrictions, limitations of the technology, or for the simple matter of costs, requires a very high level of technical expertise and often a wealth of experience.
+Understanding what is simple to produce and what can’t physically be additively manufactured due to technical design restrictions, limitations of the technology, or for the simple matter of costs, requires a very high level of technical expertise and often a wealth of experience.